 The disc itself would be several thousand kilometers thick and have a radius of several astronomical units (AU) (roughly the distance between the Sun and Mars/Jupiter).
-The star which would reside in a hole in the center, which would means that all points on the disc would experience perpetual twilight - unless the star were made to bob up and down.
+The star which would reside in a hole in the center, which would mean that all points on the disc would experience perpetual twilight - unless the star was made to bob up and down.

 The mass of the disc would provide its own gravity, allowing for habitation on both sides, while the atmosphere would be contained by placing a thousand-km high wall at the inner edge.
 Assuming the presence of sufficient technology, the entire disk could be habitable.
 But even if life was restricted to the star's habitable zone, it would still be the equivalent to tens of millions of Earths.

 The mechanical stresses on the disk mean that no known material would be sufficiently strong.
 Therefore, the construction of such a disk would require that various supermaterials be invented and mass-produced beforehand.